-6-year Undergraduate Medical Program A basic medical educational curriculum integrated not only vertically but also horizontally by breaking down departmental barriers and using an interdisciplinary approach will result in training professionals who better understand the complexity, interaction and interdependency of different body systems within a clinical context.
+6-year Undergraduate Medical Program The program has been specifically designed for talented and dedicated high school graduates who are ready to complete a rigorous and demanding course of study to become highly qualified physicians.
+A basic medical educational curriculum is integrated not only vertically but also horizontally by breaking down departmental barriers and using an interdisciplinary approach that will result in training professionals who better understand the complexity, interaction and interdependency of different body systems within a clinical context.
 The clinical element of the program (Doctor of Medicine) provides the competencies, skills and certification to be employed as a Doctor, to practice medicine and the foundation to continue postgraduate medical training.
 This program has been designed to be consistent with the model of basic medical education and national qualifications in Kazakhstan but also in many other countries including UK, India, Pakistan, and Commonwealth of Independent Countries.
 It is competency-based and includes preparation for certification and licensing exams. |

 General information